tsredanovic/blog/_posts/2021-06-08-virtual-environments-in-python.md

 ### Activating a virtual environment

-Once a virtual environment has been created, it can be activated using a script in the virtual environment’s `bin` directory.
+Once a virtual environment has been created, it can be activated using a script in the virtual environment's `bin` directory.
 The invocation of the script is platform-specific:

 | Platform | Shell           | Command to activate                          |
 | -------- | --------------- | -------------------------------------------- |